lleo/go-hamt/README.md

+Note: I have upgraded this package to add in the a functional mode as well.
+This is a merger with github.com/lleo/go-hamt-functional which it obsoletes.
+The motivation for this was because I was seeing slower performance for go-hamt-functional Get() operations even though I was certain that they were using the same algorithm.
+This merger guarantees that the transient and functinal Hamt implementations are useing the exact same datastructures.
+This is true even to the degree that I can take the same root tree and wrap it in HamtTransient or HamtFunctional types that use the same Trie but different methods for Get, Put, and Del.

+It also obsoletes github.com/lleo/go-hamt-key because it need not be a separate repository.

 # go-hamt
 Go implementation of a Hash Array Map Trie in one of two modes - Transient or Functional.
 Tansient means we modify the datastructures in-place and not like